frequency403/license-me/README.md

 ## Usage

-### License me works on BOTH Windows and Unix-like operating Systems!
+### License-me works on BOTH Windows and Unix-like operating Systems!
 ```bash
 # Normal invocation of the Program: